ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/volume-secret-configmap.md

 </details>

-## Secret
+## Secret Management

+### Purpose

-* Although sensitive information (database credentials, etc.) can be stored in Environment Variables, this approach may not be ideal for security and management purposes.
+Although sensitive information (database credentials, etc.) can be stored in Environment Variables, this approach may not be ideal for security and management purposes.

-* The Secret object allows us to separate sensitive information from application object definitions in YAML files and manage them independently.
-* It's always safer and more flexible to store sensitive data such as tokens, usernames, and passwords in Secret objects.
+The Secret object allows organizations to separate sensitive information from application object definitions in YAML files and manage them independently.
+It's always safer and more flexible to store sensitive data such as tokens, usernames, and passwords in Secret objects.

-### Creating Declarative Secrets
+### Creation Methods

+#### Declarative Creation

-* **Important:** The Secret and the Pods it will be assigned to **must be in the same namespace.**
+**Important:** The Secret and the Pods it will be assigned to **must be in the same namespace.**

-* Eight different types of secrets can be created. **`Opaque`** is a generic type that can store almost all sensitive data.
+Eight different types of secrets can be created. **`Opaque`** is a generic type that can store almost all sensitive data.

 Example secret.yaml file: